parsa-epfl/cloudsuite/docs/commons/spark.md

 ### Multi Container

-Usually, we want to run Spark with multiple workers to parallelize some job.
+Usually, we want to run Spark with multiple workers to parallelized some job.
 In Docker it is typical to run a single process in a single container.
 Here we show how to start a number of workers, a single Spark master that acts as a coordinator (cluster manager), and submit a job.